Galadnir/Bannerlord.CustomizableTitles/README.md

 # For Modders

 Modders of (total) conversion mods can also use the configuration UI of this mod to create and export a title configuration to include in their mod.
 That configuration is then automatically loaded by this mod if this mod is also installed by the user.
 When exporting a configuration, it is possible to set a UID, which can in the future be used to update your configuration by exporting a new configuration with the same UID.

+# Additional Notes

+The source code contains outdated syntax, because this mod was originally developed in .NET Framework 4.7.x, because I followed an outdated tutorial.
+The project configuration assumes that steam is installed in its default location (i.e. C:\Program Files (x86)\Steam) for building.